yalvarez08/Solo-project-app/README.md

 - Semantic UI React

 ## Acknowledgements
-Big thanks to [Prime Digital Academy] (https://www.primeacademy.io/) instructors who gave me advice and dedicated their time to guide me through this solo project.
-It was a great experience being able to develop this application and I'm glad I get to share it now!
+Big thanks to [Prime Digital Academy](https://www.primeacademy.io/) instructors who gave me advice and dedicated their time to guide me through this solo project.
+It was a great experience being able to develop this application and I'm glad I get to share it to the public!